Stop searching. Start hiring with Robert Half.

 10. Do you have any suggestions for improving employee morale?

 Including questions about team spirit in an exit interview template provides an opening for someone to share what could prove to be a winning idea.
-Coworkers are much more likely to discuss morale among themselves than with their managers, so the departing employee will be able to offer insights into the current state of the entire staff, not just themselves.
+Coworkers are much more likely to discuss morale among themselves than with their managers, so the departing employee will be able to offer insights into the current state of the entire team, not just themselves.

 11. What are you most looking forward to in your new job?